pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ## Context

 State Sync is a protocol within a `Pocket` node that enables the download and maintenance of the latest world state.
-This protocol enables network actors to participate in network activities (like Consensus and Web3 provisioning and access) in present time, by ensuring the synchronization of the individual node with the collective.
+This protocol enables network actors to participate in network activities (like Consensus or Web3 provisioning and access) in present time, by ensuring the synchronization of the individual node with the collective.

 ## Core Protocol